US: Ex-cop used excessive force on Breonna Taylor — jury – DW – 11/02/2024

 Both deaths brought renewed focus on police departments, with protesters calling for a serious overhaul in policing practices.

-In September 2020, city officials of Louisville paid $12 million to her family and promised to reform its police practices.
+In September 2020, city officials of Louisville paid $12 million to Taylor's family and promised to reform its police practices.

 rm/rmt (AFP, AP)